panvicka/web-dev-notes/LPIC-1/Topic-103-GNU-and-Unix-Commands.md

   - add user to sudo group with `usermod -aG sudo USER`

 - show last 20 lines of history with tail `history | tail -20` or just `history 20`
+- `tail -f` file is also refreshing automatically
+- `tail -n 20 fileToCheck` show me last 20 lines of the file
+- combine `head` and `tail` to display a specific line of the file... head of 20 lines | tail -n 1 for line 19 :)
+- `od` od command in Linux is used to convert the content of input in different formats with octal format as the default format.This command is especially useful when debugging Linux scripts for unwanted changes or characters.
+- `cut` cut is a command-line utility that allows you to cut parts of lines from specified files or piped data and print the result to standard output.
+It can be used to cut parts of a line by delimiter, byte position, and character.

 - show env variables `env`
 - `export var` if you want to access it in a new shell (created with `bash`)